Combinatorial aspects of Parraud's asymptotic expansion for GUE matrices: Introduction

 We also define $D_{V,W}^{\crss}$ similarly with the first map still being $L_V$, the second being $\partial_W \otimes \partial_W$, and the fourth map having $\mathfrak{n}_W$ instead of $\mathfrak{n}_V$. \end{definition}

 The crossing derivatives map $D_{V,V}^{\crss}$ and $D_{V,W}^{\crss}$ map from $\cA\ip{V \oplus W}$ to $\cA\ip{(V \oplus W) \otimes \R^4}$, which means $D_{V,V}^{\crss}f$ and $D_{V,W}^{\crss}f$ are functions of ``four times as many variables'' as $f$ is.
 The application of third operation in the composition creates four copies of each variable in order to keep track of which of the four tensorands they were in, before they are later mixed together by multiplication at the final step.
 Moreover, the crossing derivative is a ``fourth order free differential operator'' overall since it has an application of $L_V$ and then two applications of $\partial_{V}$ or $\partial_W$, one on each side of the tensor sign.
 We call these operators ``crossing derivatives'' because of their relationship with crossings for partitions in the genus expansion.
 Heuristically, for a monomial $f(x) = x_{u(1)} \dots x_{u(k)}$ where each $u(j)$ is either in $V$ or $W$, the $L_V f$ is a linear combination of terms where two of the $x_{u(j)}$'s for $u(j) \in V$ have been removed.
 Then applying $\partial_V \otimes \partial_V$ creates terms where another pair of $x_{u(j)}$'s has been removed which forms a crossing with the first pair.

+\begin{example}[Crossing derivative of a sixth-degree monomial] Let us illustrate the definition $D_{V,V}^{\crss}$ with an example.
+Here for simplicity we take $W = 0$, so only $V$ appears.
+Let $f$ be a sixth-degree mononomial